This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 of your sound, your loudness, and whether your audio is accompanied by any static or

 other noise.
-A ham radio operator who can report these three sound properties is the most
+A responding operator who can report these three sound properties is

-helpful.
-By the same token, you can offer the most help by reporting these same three qualities
+probably the most helpful.
+By the same token, you can offer the most help by reporting these

-to people who are asking for a report.
-On the other hand, those who say, "You sound fine" are just a
+same three qualities to people who are asking for a report.
+On the other hand, those who say,

 which means crystal clear audio, loud audio, and no perceptible